SendGrid vs Sparkpost

 |---|---|---|---|---|---|

-Averaged across the date range, SendGrid shows a 0.00% daily error rate compared to 0.19% for Sparkpost.
-The highest single-day error rate was 0.02% for SendGrid and 3.41% for Sparkpost.
-SendGrid demonstrates a lower error rate, indicating slightly more consistent availability during this period.
+Averaged across the date range, SendGrid shows a 0.00% daily error rate compared to 0.00% for Sparkpost.
+The highest single-day error rate was 0.02% for SendGrid and 0.42% for Sparkpost.
+Both providers show similar reliability levels, with error rates well within acceptable thresholds.
 Knock automatically retries failed requests to both providers, minimizing the impact of transient errors on end-user delivery.

 About these metrics: Data represents messages sent through Knock during the specified period.
 Response time measures time from Knock to provider acceptance.
 Error rate includes only provider 5xx responses and timeouts.